John Froggatt

-John Lawrence Froggatt (born 13 December 1945) is an English former footballer and manager.
+John Lawrence Froggatt (13 December 1945 – 23 May 2025) was an English footballer and manager.
 A forward, he scored 45 goals in 215 league games in seven seasons in the Football League.

-He began his career at Notts County in 1963, and later played for Ilkeston Town and Buxton, before coming to prominence with Boston United between 1969 and 1974.
+Froggatt began his career at Notts County in 1963.
+He later played for Ilkeston Town and Buxton before coming to prominence with Boston United between 1969 and 1974.
 After finishing as Northern Premier League runners-up in 1971–72, they won the league title in 1972–73 and 1973–74.
 In August 1974, he was signed by Colchester United for a £6,000 fee.
-Crowned the club's player of the year in 1975, he helped the club to win promotion out of the Fourth Division in 1976–77.
-He was signed by Port Vale for £10,000 in February 1978, before being sold on to Northampton Town for £8,000 seven months later.
-He returned to Boston United the following year, and managed the club in three Alliance Premier League campaigns between 1981 and 1984.
+Crowned the club's Player of the Year in 1975, he helped the club to win promotion out of the Fourth Division in 1976–77.
+He was signed by Port Vale for £10,000 in February 1978 before being sold on to Northampton Town for £8,000 seven months later.
+He returned to Boston United the following year and managed the club in three Alliance Premier League campaigns between 1981 and 1984.
 He later spent two years in charge at Ilkeston Town.

 Playing career

+Early career

-Froggatt played for non-league East Kirkby Colliery, before joining Notts County.
-He played four league games during the relegation season of 1963–64 and subsequent Fourth Division campaign in 1964–65.
-He dropped out of the Football League to work as a painter and decorator and play part-time for Ilkeston Town and Buxton, before joining Northern Premier League side Boston United in 1969 for a £500 fee.
+Froggatt played for non-League East Kirkby Colliery before joining Notts County in 1963.
+He had previously had trials with Aston Villa and Nottingham Forest.
+He made his first-team debut against Bristol Rovers and played four league games during the relegation season of 1963–64 and subsequent Fourth Division campaign in 1964–65.
+He dropped out of the Football League to work as a painter and decorator and play part-time for Ilkeston Town and Buxton in the Midland League, before joining Northern Premier League side Boston United in 1969 for a £500 fee.
 They finished third, two points short of the title, in 1969–70; fourth in 1970–71; second in 1971–72, two points behind champions Stafford Rangers; first in 1972–73 by a nine points margin; and first again in 1973–74 under manager Keith Jobling.